25+ DevSecOps Interview Questions and Answers for 2023

 How do you approach incident response in a DevSecOps environment?

-• Preparation: This includes building an incident response team, defining roles, and establishing communication channels.
+• Prepare by building an incident response team, defining roles, and establishing communication channels.

-• Recovery: This involves returning the affected systems to normal operations.
+• Recover by restoring affected systems to normal operations.

 What is Infrastructure as Code (IaC), and why is it important in DevSecOps?

-Answer: Infrastructure as Code (IaC) is the practice of defining and managing infrastructure using code rather than manual processes.
-IaC is essential in DevSecOps because it enables automated configuration, scaling, and monitoring of infrastructure and applications, minimizing manual configuration errors and making security easier to manage across diverse systems.
+Infrastructure as Code (IaC) is the practice of defining and managing infrastructure using code rather than manual processes.
+IaC plays a vital role in DevSecOps.
+It enables automated configuration, scaling, and monitoring of infrastructure and applications, minimizing manual configuration errors and making security easier to manage across diverse systems.

 How do you ensure that compliance requirements are met in a DevSecOps environment?